jackonelli/wednesday-world-cup/README.md

 }
 ```

-Similarly, addition for the type `TeamRank` has no semantic meaning and subsequently does not impl `Add` with any types.
+Conversely, addition for the type `TeamRank` has no semantic meaning and subsequently does not impl `Add` with any types.
-Trying to add two `TeamRank` values will result in a compilation error, catching potential logic bugs which would have gone undetected if everything was of the standard integer type.
+Trying to add two `TeamRank` (or a `TeamRank` with another type like `GoalCount`) values will result in a compilation error,
+catching potential logic bugs which would have gone undetected if everything was of the standard integer type.

 ### Parse, don't validate